The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Discussion and Summary

 Dynamically, the NSDs in our bulge models exhibit kinematic decoupling, with rotationally supported NSRs ($v_{\phi}/\sigma_R \approx 1.2-1.7$) and pressure-supported NSCs ($v_{\phi}/\sigma_R \approx 0-0.7$), reflecting central heating from vigorous star formation and radial inflows.
 The $\sigma$-drops in NSRs indicate cold kinematics, consistent with observations of central velocity dispersion decreases in NSD-hosting galaxies \citep{erwin15,gadotti19,gadotti20, schultheis21}.
-Radial profiles show peaks in gas and new star rotations (200-220 km/s and 110-140 km/s, respectively) shifting outward, driven by angular momentum gains and following size growth.
-The $\Omega - \kappa/2$ curve's steepening from the presence of a bulge and NSC buildup enables dual ILRs, trapping gas between iILR and oILR, although NSR positions are not located at a specific resonance \citep{kim12c}.
+Radial profiles show peaks in gas and new star rotations (200-220 km s$^{-1}$ and 110-140 km s$^{-1}$, respectively) shifting outward, driven by angular momentum gains and following size growth.
+The $\Omega - \kappa/2$ curve's steepening from the presence of a bulge and NSC buildup enables dual ILRs, trapping gas between iILR and oILR, although the formation of the NSR has nothing to do with the ILR \citep{kim12c}.
 Radial displacement relative to birth radii over time is insignificant in NSRs but prominent in NSCs possibly due to radial heating and/or radial migration, although further investigation at higher resolution will be required to separately quantify the effects of radial heating and migration.
 This suggests accurate kinematic separation is needed for future component analysis \citep{schultheis25}.
-These kinematics affirm NSDs as younger, distinct populations for bar age-dating \citep{gadotti19,baba20}.
+These kinematics affirm NSDs as younger, distinct populations for bar age-dating \citep{baba20, desafreitas23a, desafreitas23b,desafreitas25a,desafreitas25b}.
 Finding correlations among the properties of NSDs (e.g., the mass and size of the NSC and NSR), the bar, and the classical bulge will allow us to better understand the evolutionary history of barred galaxies, including our Milky Way.

 Our simulations support the inside-out formation scenario for NSDs and NSRs.
 The bulge establishes a nuclear gas disk that expands via bar-driven gas inflows, and the star formation proceeds on the edge of the NSRs.
 This is evident from the radial offset between the velocity peaks of the nuclear gas disks and the NSRs, together with the outward shift of these peaks over time.
 In accordance with our results, the TIMER survey interprets nuclear rings as the expanding, star-forming outer edges of continuous and expanding nuclear disks \citep{bittner20}.
 This interpretation implies that the disk builds from a compact central reservoir outward.
 The survey provides further evidence for the inside-out formation of NSDs by demonstrating radial gradients where stellar ages decrease and metallicities decline with increasing radius from the center to the nuclear ring.
 Evidence for the inside-out scenario is also found in the Milky Way through chemical analysis \citep[see][]{ryde25, schultheis25b}.
 In future work, we plan to explore the chemodynamics and ages of nuclear structures under various initial conditions to provide detailed references for understanding the nuclear disks and potential bar-forming epochs of the Milky Way and other galaxies.